Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Many businesses that rely on field technicians have built a business on a strong relationship with its business partners and employees.
 But as the business grows and new people come in, it’s harder and harder to keep track of the work and the workers.

-As your customer base expands and your pool of employees grows, it becomes more and more imperative to monitor every aspect of your business, especially those who are representing you.
-Even if trust with your staff is not a pressing concern, optimizing your business is only possible when you have data to back you up.
+As your customer base expands and your pool of employees grows, it becomes more and more imperative to monitor every aspect of your business, especially those who are representing you on road with a traveling billboard, your company vehicles.
+Even if trust with your staff is not a pressing concern, optimizing your business is only possible when you have data to back you (and them) up.

-But if you are having issues with safety, such as tickets and motor accidents, or suspect unauthorized use of your vehicles or equipment, GPS tracking can help you get ahead of the problem before you’re faced with serious impacts on your reputation like lawsuits.
+But if you are having issues with accidents or even false liability claims or you suspect unauthorized use of your vehicles or equipment, GPS tracking and an integrated smart video solution can help you get ahead of the problem before you’re faced with serious impacts on your reputation and bottom line in the form of lawsuits, payouts, and rising insurance premiums.

 Of course, the loss of life is an unrecoverable cost, but in the situation of a motor vehicle accident, the cost to a business is cascading.
 The National Highway Traffic Safety Administration (NHTSA) states that U.S. motor vehicle crashes in 2010 cost almost $1 trillion in loss of productivity and loss of life.
 In its “Guidelines for Employers to Reduce Motor Vehicle Crashes,” the Occupational Safety and Health Administration (OSHA) estimates an on-the-job crash that results in employee injury costs an average of $74,000 to the employer.